dshawul/Scorpio/INSTALL.md

       Example: ./install.sh -p INT8 -t 80

+GPU version works only on NVIDIA GPUs, so you are out of luck if you have AMD GPUs.
+For older GPUs (older than 3080s), executing the installer without any arguments, as shown below

+      $ ./install.sh

-If you execute the installer without any arguments, it will automatically determine how many GPUs you have, which precision to use, how many threads per GPU (minibatch size) to use etc. If you want to force the precision, and batch size pass those arguments.
+will automatically determine how many GPUs you have, which precision to use, how many threads per GPU (minibatch size) to use etc.
+If you want to force the precision, and batch size pass those arguments.

 The version of Linux supported by the install script is Ubuntu 18.04, other versions probably won't work due to glibc issues.
 To run on other versions of Linux and also Mac, you can build docker containers of scorpio using Dockerfiles